cycle/docs/basic/relation.md

 }
 ```

-To relate our entities we have to add a new property to one of them and annotate it properly, we should also add getters and setters.
+To relate our entities we have to add a new property to one of them and annotate it properly.
+We should also add getters and setters.

 ```php
 /**